Contracts and Arbitration

 republished in 31 International Society of Barristers Quarterly 362 (1996)

 Meanwhile, I had acquired a measure of skepticism about the uses to which ADR was being put.
 Since 1996, I have published numerous articles in professional journals condemning judicial decisions that have permitted business to use arbitration clauses in printed standard form contracts to strip consumers, investors, patients and others of procedural rights needed to enforce their rights under state and federal laws.
 Self-Deregulation.
 In further protest against the use of standard form contracts, I have written my own form that might be described as an anti-contract.
 It is designed to be published on a website such as this.
-Warranties in Contracts Made by Jane Doe.
-No claim of copyright is made, so viewers should feel free to post the instrument on their own website, substituting their names for that of Jane Doe.
+Warranties in Contracts Made by PDC.
+No claim of copyright is made, so viewers should feel free to post the instrument on their own website, substituting their names for mine.
 If anyone reckons themselves indebted for this contribution to the public domain, they may make a contribution to the North Carolina Fair Bargain Committee.

 My other publications on this subject are: